anPerez4120/Degree-Progress-Report/readme.md

 # Degree-Progress-Report
 ## Introduction
   This is an local web-application that simulates a Degree Progress Report.
-One may login as a student, faculty or administrator.
+One may login as different types of users such as student, faculty or administrator.
 All of them have slightly different views and priveleges.
 Students can edit their profile and check the fastest path to graduation.
 Faculty can do the same, and they can search for students.
 Administrators can do everything the other two can, and they have access to phpMyAdmin.
 ## Installation
 1. Install XAMPP (https://www.apachefriends.org/index.html)
 2. Download this repository by cloning or zip